 Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the 47th Pennsylvanians fell back to Grand Ecore to resupply and regroup until 22 April.
-Retreating to Alexandria, they and their fellow Union soldiers next scored a clear victory against the Confederates at Cane Hill.
+Retreating to Alexandria, they and their fellow Union soldiers scored a clear victory the next time they met the Confederate Army.

-On 23 April, the 47th Pennsylvania and its brigade engaged in combat at Cane River (also known as the Battle of Monett’s Ferry).
+On 23 April, the 47th Pennsylvania and its brigade engaged in the Battle of Cane River (also known as the Affair at Monett’s Ferry).
 From April 30 to 10 May, under the command of Lieutenant Colonel Joseph Bailey, the remaining men of Company K and their fellow 47th Pennsylvanians helped to build a dam to enable federal gunboats to more easily traverse the rapids of the Red River.

 Then, beginning 16 May, Sergeant Phaon Guth and his fellow K Company comrades moved with the majority of the 47th from Simmsport across the Atchafalaya to Morganza, Louisiana.